| Read time 3 mins

 Digital maps can also allow operational managers to plan out and make the most efficient use of the space available - aided by clearly delineated grid markings, helping to analyse burial plot layouts in respect of the overall environment.

 Speaking of which, with conservation and preservation of the landscape priorities, digital maps can also help to balance the practical needs of the cemetery with the need to preserve the natural environment.

-One of the five principles of green burial according to The Green Burial Society of Canada is ‘Optimized land use’, stating “A well planned green cemetery will optimize the land it occupies”.
+One of the five principles of green burial according to The Green Burial Society of Canada is ‘Optimised land use’, stating “A well planned green cemetery will optimise the land it occupies”.

 Knowing that what’s in the office matches exactly what’s on the ground can be a challenge for all deathcare operators, with disjointed, legacy systems pulling information from different sources that sometimes provide conflicting information.